Drakles/FocalDataInterview/README.md

 Please make sure to have docker installed

-To run the script in your local python environment please make sure every required package included in requirements.txt is installed or install it
+Alternatively to run the script in your local python environment please make sure every required package included in requirements.txt is installed or install it
 executing:
 ```pip install -r requirements.txt```